brazil-data-cube/stmetrics/README.md

 [1] Körting, Thales & Câmara, Gilberto & Fonseca, Leila.
 (2013).
 Land Cover Detection Using Temporal Features Based On Polar Representation.

 #### For windows users:
-  Please before install the package please make sure that you have correctly installed shapely package.
+  Please before installing the package make sure that you have correctly installed the Shapely package.

 ###### Using conda do this:
 conda config --add channels conda-forge